Skip to main content

 Diving into CreateSnapshotOptions

 • cargo_manifest_dir: the directory in which Cargo will be compiling everything into.
-This should always be the CARGO_MANIFEST_DIR environment variable.
+We define the snapshot path by resolving OUT_DIR and RUNJS_SNAPSHOT.bin.

 Loading the snapshot in main.rs

-Currently, the main.rs file’s run_js function loads the runjs_extension.
+Currently, the main.rs file’s run_js function loads the runjs extension.
 We’ll modify this function to instead load the snapshot we created in build.rs:

 + use deno_core::Snapshot;